Leeon123/CC-attack/README.md

 ## News

+Added fake x-forwarded-for and google search referer header

 Fixed some bug when doing requests.

-Now the script support https. :)

 "Download socks5 list" is added in this script.